ptarau/TypesAndProofs/README.md

 The programs are tested with SWI Prolog 7.7.12.

-Except for those using the multi-threading the main code, consisting of the the provers and the testers is likely to run on most Prologs.
+Except for those using SWI-Prolog's multi-threading the code, the provers and the testers are likely to run on most Prologs.

-A Python version of our lightweight implcational logic prover is also included.
+A Python version of one of our lightweight implicational logic provers is also included.